BILH COVID-19 Innovations

 Taking the Lead: Manu Tandon

-Manu Tandon is the chief information officer (CIO) of Beth Israel Deaconess Medical Center (BIDMC), and the executive director of the Health Technology Exploration Center (HTEC) at Beth Israel Lahey Health (BILH).
+Manu Tandon is the chief information officer (CIO) of Beth Israel Lahey Health (BILH), and the executive director of the Health Technology Exploration Center (HTEC).

 Mr. Tandon received his bachelor’s degree in chemical engineering from the Indian Institute of Technology, Banaras Hindu University, in India.
 He also earned a master’s degree in public administration from the Harvard Kennedy School and a master’s degree in business administration from Boston University.
 Prior to joining BIDMC, Mr. Tandon served as the secretariat CIO for Massachusetts Executive Office of Health and Human Services, where he led the state’s largest information technology (IT) public portfolio.
 Mr. Tandon was intrinsic in the development of Massachusetts’s first statewide health information exchange, known as “Mass HIWay,” which has now completed more than 300 million health care transactions since its inception.